-Students may apply for admission to the Plant Pathology minor.
+Students may apply in LionPATH for admission to the Plant Pathology minor.
 Select the Undergraduate Students tab; in Quick Links select Log in to LionPATH Student Center; then select Update Academics.
-If you encounter problems with the Minor Declaration application process, please contact the Registrar's Office or view LionPATH's Using Update Academics tutorial video for assistance.
+If you encounter problems with the minor application process, please contact the Registrar's Office or view LionPATH's Using Update Academics tutorial video for assistance.

 Please refer to the University Bulletin for additional information or consult with your major adviser if you are considering declaring a minor.